walking in the park

 As you review your German dative pronouns, you’ll find that there are many resources online to help you practice.
 Here are a few great ones to start you off:

 Now get to case work!
-You have the knowledge to master German dative personal pronouns and skyrocket your level of German.
+You have the knowledge to master German dative pronouns and skyrocket your level of German.

 Enter your e-mail address to get your free PDF!